aqualaguna/validator-class/README.md

 #### required
 required validate wheter the field is not undefined or null. empty string is a invalid.

+#### required_if
+The field under validation must be present and not empty if the anotherfield field is equal to any value.

+#### required_unless
+The field under validation must be present and not empty unless the anotherfield field is equal to any value.

+#### required_with
+The field under validation must be present and not empty only if any of the other specified fields are present.

+#### required_with_all
+The field under validation must be present and not empty only if all of the other specified fields are present.

+#### required_without
+The field under validation must be present and not empty only when any of the other specified fields are not present.

+#### required_without_all
+The field under validation must be present and not empty only when all of the other specified fields are not present.

+#### same
+The given field must match the field under validation.

 #### size
 size rule only accept field with type string and the length is match to size parameter. this rule accept 1 param which is a number.